Syncfusion AI Assistant

-The following steps outline how to capture the current page number.
+Follow these steps to capture the current page number on demand.

-Step 1: Follow the steps in the Getting Started with ASP.NET Core PDF Viewer guide to configure a simple PDF Viewer sample, including the required script and style references.
+Step 1: Follow the Getting Started with ASP.NET Core PDF Viewer guide to set up a basic PDF Viewer sample with required script and style references.

 <div style="width:100%;height:600px">